MistAiDev/Mist-Ai-Project/README.md

 ### what next?

-it is good to interact with the eliza and read more about the documentation on https://www.eliza.org/docs
+it is good to interact with the mist and read more about the documentation on https://www.mist.org/docs